The VKRP Assessments

 Measuring Language and Literacy Skills

-The VKRP assessments of mathematics, social skills, self-regulation and mental health well-being complement the Pre-K Language & Literacy Screener (VALLS: Pre-K) and the PALS-K, which have assessed children’s literacy skills over the years and is used in all school divisions across Virginia.
+The VKRP assessments of mathematics, social skills, self-regulation and mental health well-being complement the VALLS: Pre-K and VALLS: K, which are used in all school divisions across Virginia.